 The third episode explores the concept of fan fiction.

-A character from “Game Of Thrones” is referenced.
-HBO’s critically acclaimed series was an the end of an era.
+A character from “Game of Thrones” is referenced.
+HBO’s critically acclaimed series was the end of an era.
 Can Euphoria be a new era for HBO?

 An “edutainment segment” is a bizarre R-rated version of “The Magic School Bus.”
 As if Master Shake from “The Aqua Teen Hunger Force” filled in Ms. Frizzle’s role as a teacher.